 Sales meetings are meant to boost productivity but often have the opposite effect.
 Many meetings have a way of perpetuating simply because they are the norm and not because they add value.
 For essential meetings, be sure protocols are in place to get value.
 Meetings should deliver agendas in advance, state the purpose of objective of the meeting, time-box discussion items, use a 'parking lot' to table off topic follow-ups and verify the intended purpose or value was achieved.
 When doing process design work with clients, I always find recurring meetings that can be replaced or eliminated.

-Technology automation to help sales managers increase productivity often starts with Master Data Management (MDM) and Customer Relationship Management (CRM) systems.
+Technology automation to help sales managers increase labor efficiency often starts with Master Data Management (MDM) and Customer Relationship Management (CRM) systems.

 MDM is effective in organizations which have customer data in many locations and need to standardize and synchronize that data to make it useful.
 MDM is often a big part of the solution for organizations with poor data quality.